 - Present research at the UA Summer Research Conference

 - Current Junior status or beyond

 - Cumulative 3.25 GPA

-- Latinos, Native Americans and African Americans, populations that are underrepresented in the biomedical and health sciences
+- Special attention to: Latinos, Native Americans and African Americans, populations that are underrepresented in the biomedical and health sciences, and Arizona residents

 - $3,000 stipend

-- On campus housing for non-UA students, paid by the program (subject to availability due to COVID-19)
+- On-campus housing for non-UA students, paid by the program (subject to availability due to COVID-19)

-- Six units upper division graded undergraduate research
+- Six units of upper-division graded undergraduate research

 - Professional MCAT and GRE preparation program